Doncaster College: DN Colleges Group

-Staff and students

-The college employs around 760 staff and accommodates around 6,390 part and full-time students aged 16+.
+From 2022, the University Centre, now based on the same site as Doncaster College, was rebranded as the University Campus Doncaster.
+The College primarily offers Level 1–4 qualifications under the Regulated Qualifications Framework, whereas the University Campus offers a range of Level 4–7 qualifications.

 Academics

 In the latest Ofsted report, published in April 2016, the college was judged to be "Good" in all judgement aspects.